openziti/helm-charts/README.md

 This is a repository of [Helm](https://helm.sh/) charts for use with [OpenZiti](https://openziti.github.io) on [Kubernetes](https://kubernetes.io/).

-These files are published as [a GitHub pages site here](https://openziti.github.io/helm-charts/).
+These files are published from [a GitHub repo](https://github.com/openziti/helm-charts/#readme) as [a GitHub pages site here](https://openziti.github.io/helm-charts/).

 ## Add this repo to Helm